-North Carolina man charged in fatal Steak n’ Shake robbery
+Police charge 2 in fatal Steak n’ Shake robbery

 CHARLOTTE, N.C.
-(AP) - North Carolina police have charged an ex-convict with murder in a fatal Steak ‘n Shake robbery attempt .
+(AP) - North Carolina police have charged an ex-convict and a woman with murder in a fatal Steak ‘n Shake robbery attempt.

-Charlotte-Mecklenburg Police also charged 30-year-old Eddie Doh with attempted murder, assault and armed robbery Wednesday, and they say more charges could come once he’s released from the hospital.
+Charlotte-Mecklenburg Police said that 30-year-old Eddie Doh also was charged with attempted murder, assault and armed robbery.
+They say more charges could come once he’s released from the hospital, where he was brought after police shot him.

-Pineville police shot Doh when they responded to calls for help at the restaurant Tuesday.
-Charlotte Police say Doh fatally shot 48-year-old employee Darnell Harris and wounded 53-year-old Robert Carpenter Jr.
+The department said in a news release Thursday that 26-year-old Kiara Monique Murphy was arrested Wednesday in connection with the shooting that killed 48-year-old employee Darnell Harris and wounded 53-year-old Robert Carpenter Jr.

-Steak ‘n Shake employees told news outlets a masked man entered the restaurant and began firing in a robbery attempt.
+Steak ‘n Shake employees told news outlets a masked man entered the restaurant and began firing Tuesday.

 The Charlotte Obersver reports Doh previously pleaded guilty to accessory after the fact to first-degree murder in 2013 and was released in January after spending years in prison.